BjoernTroldahl/Warlock-Of-Firetop-Mountain-Game/README.md

 A school project that I made as part of a 6 person team over the course of 4 months.
 It is a choice–driven branching narrative game made with Unity 2021.3.9f1, based on the all time classic choose-your-own-adventure book “The Warlock of Firetop Mountain”.
 Version control was done with Plastic SCM, but I uploaded the project here on GitHub as well, for the sake of documentation.
+A full video playthrough of the game can also be seen [here](https://www.youtube.com/watch?v=iAP-rPcfHho) on YouTube.

 ### Our roles on the team were as follows: